SnailCharger/davan690.github.io/_posts/2019-05-14-markdown-yer-amazballs.md

 ---
 title: "Markdown resources"
 permalink: /Contributing.html
-layout: page
+layout:  post
-header:
-  overlay_color: "444444"
+tags: ["phd", "invasive", "tools", "drafts"]
 ---
 BUT THERE IS MORE